oracle/fmw-kubernetes/docs-source/content/wccontent-domains/create-or-update-image/_index.md

 {{%expand "Click here to see the example `update` command:" %}}

 ```
+  # If you are using a pre-built Oracle WebCenter Content image, obtained from My Oracle Support, then please use this command:
   $ imagetool update --fromImage oracle/wccontent:12.2.1.4.0 --tag=oracle/wccontent_update_1015:12.2.1.4.0 --patches=31754672_12.2.1.4.0 --opatchBugNumber=28186730_13.9.4.2.4

+  # In case, you chose to build an Oracle WebCenter Content image, please use the command given below:
+  $ imagetool update --chown oracle:root --fromImage oracle/wccontent:12.2.1.4.0 --tag=oracle/wccontent_update_1015:12.2.1.4.0 --patches=31754672_12.2.1.4.0
+    --opatchBugNumber=28186730_13.9.4.2.4

 ```
  {{% /expand %}}